ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 prepare for the next continuation step ({{aggregation-helper-continuation}}).

 If `state == Finished(out_share)`, the Helper MUST resolve replay of the report.
-It does so by checking if the report ID was previously stored for this task.
+It does so by checking if the report ID was previously aggregated for this task.
 If so, it responds with

 ~~~ tls-presentation
 variant {